17 Best Bean to Cup Coffee Machines of 2022

 Do bean to cup coffee machines give control over grinding

-Bean to cup machines have grind adjustments, but many of them will have only around 3-5 grind settings, so there’s truly not much control there.
+Bean to cup machines have grind adjustments, but many them will have only around 3-5 grind settings, so there’s actually not much control there.
 The flagship Gaggia machines the Babila & Accademia both have 15 grind settings, which gives more control than with any other machine I’m aware of apart from the Oracle range which have 45 grind settings.

 If you were to ask me who I think gives the best ranges of bean to cup machines I’d say possibly Gaggia or Delonghi.